 In 2008, each non-management director of AIG received a retainer of \$75,000 per year.
 In lieu of committee annual retainers and meeting fees, Mr. Bollenbach, as Lead Independent Director and an ex-officio member of all standing committees of the Board of which he is not a member, received an additional annual retainer of \$40,000.
 Mr. Willumstad, as non-executive Chairman of the Board in the first two quarters of 2008, had an additional annual retainer of \$200,000 in lieu of committee annual retainers and meeting fees, and received \$137,500 in total retainers before payments ceased when he became Chief Executive Officer.
-Other non-management directors received committee meeting attendance fees of \$1,500 per meeting, which included attendance, upon request, at meetings of committee received an annual committee retainer of \$15,000, except the chairman of the Audit Committee, who received \$25,000.
+Other non-management directors received committee meeting attendance fees of \$1,500 per meeting, which included attendance, upon request, at meetings of committees of which they are not members and attendance at meetings of AIG's International Advisory Board.
+The chairman of each committee received an annual committee retainer of \$15,000, except the chairman of the Audit Committee, who received \$25,000.
 For each other member of each committee, the annual committee retainer was \$5,000.
 Retainers were paid in equal installments each quarter in advance of service, and meeting fees were paid each quarter for service in the prior quarter.
 See "Committees" for information on current committee memberships and committee memberships during 2008.